-As a guest conductor, Welser-Möst has a particularly close and productive relationship with the Vienna Philharmonic.
-He has twice appeared on the podium for their celebrated New Year’s concerts, and regularly conducts the orchestra in concert at Vienna’s Musikverein and on tours worldwide, for the first time in China in 2018.
-This special relationship was recognized in spring 2014 when he was presented with the orchestra’s Ring of Honour.
+As a guest conductor, Franz Welser-Möst enjoys a particularly close and productive artistic partnership with the Vienna Philharmonic.
+He has twice appeared on the podium for their celebrated New Year’s Concert, and regularly conducts the orchestra in subscription concerts at the Vienna Musikverein, as well as on tours in Japan, China, Australia and the USA.
+Welser-Möst and the Vienna Philharmonic have also performed together at historical memorial concerts in Sarajevo and Versailles.

 Franz Welser-Möst is also a regular guest at the Salzburg Festival where he has set new standards in interpretation as an opera conductor with recent performances including Rusalka, Der Rosenkavalier, Fidelio, Die Liebe der Danae, Aribert Reimann’s opera Lear and Richard Strauss’ Salome, with which he made festival history in 2018.
 Due to the incredible success of the production, Salome was brought back to the festival program in 2019, as Rosenkavalier was after its first summer performances with Welser-Möst at the Festival in 2014.

 Franz Welser-Möst has been the recipient of a number of major honours and awards.
 He is Honorary Member of the Gesellschaft der Musikfreunde in Vienna, winner of the Vienna Philharmonic’s Honorary Ring and has been awarded the Kilenyi Medal of the Bruckner Society of America as well as the Kennedy Center Gold Medal in the Arts.